 Violin, Mandolin, Alto Saxophone.
 Bb Clarinet, Flute, Viola & Piano)

-Rosalie and Adreana: Two madrigals for solo SSAA
+Rosalia and Adreana: Two madrigals for solo SSAA.

 Musicals: Joplin, Northside/Southside, Mahalia & Me, and Sweets.